Leody Taveras Player Props: Rangers vs. Astros

 Leody Taveras At The Plate

-- Taveras has 13 doubles, two triples, nine home runs and 18 walks while batting .296.
+- Taveras has 13 doubles, two triples, nine home runs and 18 walks while hitting .292.

-- Among qualifying hitters in MLB play, his batting average ranks 11th, his on-base percentage ranks 41st, and he is 38th in the league in slugging.
+- Among qualified batters, he ranks 15th in batting average, while his on-base percentage ranks 54th and he is 43rd in slugging.

+- Taveras has picked up a hit in 43 of 68 games this year, with multiple hits 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.